developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/comm/index.md

 ---
 title:  Comm Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
 ---
+##Overview
-**The Comm Module is used to control the functionality of the devices communication (serial) port; the way RhoElements interacts with that port and the data it provides.**
+The Comm Module is used to control the functionality of the devices communication (serial) port; the way RhoElements interacts with that port and the data it provides.**

 ## Syntax